 - Increase in height

-Testosterone plays an important role in your health throughout life—not just during puberty.
+Testosterone plays a vital role in your health throughout life—not just during puberty.
 It regulates libido, erectile function, sperm production, bone density, muscle mass, mood stability, and more.
-While testosterone is a “male sex hormone” and is present in much higher levels in men, it’s an essential hormone in women, too.
+While testosterone is widely considered a “male sex hormone” and is present in much higher levels in men, it’s an essential hormone in women, too.

-Unfortunately, testosterone begins to decline in older adults starting in their 30s and 40s.
-A low testosterone level can cause a lower libido, erectile dysfunction, fatigue, weight gain, and a loss of muscle mass, just to name a few (Nassar, 2022).
+Testosterone begins to decline in older adults starting in their 30s and 40s.
+Low testosterone can cause a lower libido, erectile dysfunction, fatigue, weight gain, and a loss of muscle mass, just to name a few symptoms (Nassar, 2022).

 Some research suggests you may be able to promote healthy testosterone levels naturally, reaping the health benefits that result.
-Let’s look at eight possible ways to improve your testosterone.
+Let’s look at eight possible ways to increase your testosterone naturally.

-You can be your own source of testosterone therapy just by engaging in more physical activity.
-The effect of exercise on testosterone levels is likely due to a combination of factors, including type of exercise, intensity, age, obesity, etc.
+You can be your own source of testosterone therapy by engaging in more physical activity.
+The effect of exercise on testosterone levels is likely due to a combination of factors, including the type of exercise, intensity, age, weight, etc.

 Regardless, exercise is one of the best things you can do for your health.
 It helps you maintain a healthy weight, is good for your heart, and may help restore your T levels.

 How to increase metabolism with exercise, food, and lifestyle changes

 2. Improve your diet